BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 Make sure that your SLKB pipeline package is appropriately installed.
 In order to run GEMINI Score and MAGeCK Score, you need to follow two additional steps:

-1. GEMINI Score: Make sure that you have an R environment with GEMINI installed (version >= 2.1.1).
+1. GEMINI Score: Make sure that you have an R environment with GEMINI installed (version >= 2.1.1), and ggplot2 (will be installed alongside GEMINI).
 2. MAGeCK Score: Make sure that you have MAGECK installed into your system path.

 If you cannot change your system path and/or need to load R environment seperately (e.g. working on HPC systems), this will be covered later.